 - Some subs had dedicated “flairs” for in-game pictures

 - Others didn’t, but a lot of the submission titles contained the word “screenshot”

-Bearing these two things in mind I started looking at the Reddit API docs, which are… confusing to say the least.
-What I understood from it, was that I could fetch the submissions that met above two conditions by implementing the following steps:
+Bearing these two things in mind I started looking at the Reddit API docs, which are… confusing, to say the least.
+What I understood from it, was that I could fetch the submissions that met the above two conditions by implementing the following steps: